2 Kings 17 – The Fall of Israel

 a.
 Made for themselves a molded image and two calves: This refers to the infamous sin of Jeroboam (1 Kings 12:26-29).
 This state-sponsored idolatry did not immediately ruin the kingdom – the Northern Kingdom of Israel lasted as an independent nation for another 200 years following the time of Jeroboam.
 Yet it certainly was the beginning of the end.

 b.
 And they caused their sons and daughters to pass through the fire: This refers to the abominable worship of the idol Molech, to whom children were burned in sacrifice.

 c.
-Practiced witchcraft and soothsaying: The northern tribes embraced the same occult practices that the Canaanite tribes before them.
+Practiced witchcraft and soothsaying: The northern tribes embraced the same occult practices that the Canaanite tribes before them had embraced.
 Collectively, these great sins of idolatry provoked God to anger.

 i.
 Yet, it is a mistake to think of these ten northern tribes as lost.
-Far back in the days of Jeroboam and his original break with the southern kingdom of Judah, the legitimate priests and Levites who lived in the northern ten tribes did not like the Jeroboam’s idolatry.
-They, along with others who set their hearts to seek the Lord God of Israel, then moved from the northern kingdom of Israel to the southern kingdom of Judah (2 Chronicles 11:13-16).
-So actually, the southern kingdom of Judah contained Israelites from all of the ten tribes.
+Far back in the days of Jeroboam and his original break with the Southern Kingdom of Judah, the legitimate priests and Levites who lived in the northern ten tribes did not like Jeroboam’s idolatry.
+They, along with others who set their hearts to seek the LORD God of Israel, then moved from the Northern Kingdom of Israel to the Southern Kingdom of Judah (2 Chronicles 11:13-16).
+So actually, the Southern Kingdom of Judah contained Israelites from all of the ten tribes.

 ii.
 Considering all this, we can say that the ten northern tribes were not lost, and they certainly did not migrate to Britain in accord with some British-Israelite theories.